If you want to know how to use creatine most effectively for muscle growth, then you need to read this article.

 “Muscle creatine levels are elevated to a much greater extent when creatine is taken with carbohydrates or with carbohydrates and protein than when taken alone.”

-In fact, you can see how taking it with carbs and protein almost doubles creatine absorption when compared to taking creatine alone.
+In fact, you can see how taking it with carbs and protein almost doubles absorption when compared to taking creatine alone.

 This study by Steenge et al. found the same and thus recommends taking creatine with around 47g of carbs and 50g of protein for enhanced creatine retention.